 This website offers easy interactive spelling practice for kids in early elementary years (grades 1, 2, 3 and 4).
 Just type, listen and learn English - learning spelling can be as simple as that!

 In this page you set up which words to test students on.
-The next page - after you hit the “Online Spelling Test” button - lets the students tackle the spelling test and check their performance.
+The next page - after you hit the “Online Spelling Test” button - lets the kids tackle the spelling test and check their performance.

 This online practice will guide you step by step until you know how to write each word correctly just by hearing it.
 It consists of three phases: in the first phase, the letters to type are highlighted on the keyboard. in the second phase the word will still be presented, and you will copy it.
 In the third phase, you will type it from solely hearing it.

 These are two similar games, one in is more action themed, and the other is calmer.
 They practice reading the words and matching them to the words you hear.
+It's an easy reading activity, best for kids in 1st grade and 2nd grade.

 This is an action online spelling game.
 When you type correctly the words you hear, you can eliminate the sharks that are threatening the goldfish.
 The typing is under time pressure, yet you can press the "clue" button to have the word flashed on the screen.
+This activity can be challenging, and is more suitable for kids in 3rd grade and 4th grade.

 This is a classic hangman game, using your own words.
 It's unique because you can actually hear the hidden words.

 Immediately create a challenging online word search puzzle from your own list of words.
 After every word you find, you will hear it pronounced.
+The puzzles are dynamically created, and can sometimes be challenging even for kids in 5th grade and 6th grade.

 The lists are arranged in stages that coordinate to the children's development through spelling patterns, also called features.